Taking a shortcut in the city abridges the time the couple needs to get to the city in time for the concert.

 Abridge and abbreviate both carry the idea of shortening so that what remains adequately represents the whole.

-To abridge suggests the "cutting away" of nonessentials while keeping the essential meanings.
-To abbreviate is generally used in reference to words or phrases, or it implies shortening by the compression or omission of parts while the remainder stands for the whole; in other words, to abridge a novel for its inclusion in a magazine.
+To abridge suggests the "cutting away" of nonessentials while keeping the most important meanings.
+To abbreviate is generally used in reference to words or phrases, or it implies shortening by the compression or omission of parts while the remainder stands for the whole, in other words to abridge a novel for its inclusion in a magazine.

 Go to this Word A Day Revisited Index